1. The Society of The Friends of the Lethbridge Public Library was incorporated on August 6, 1992.

 3. Membership in the Friends is sought through public notices in the community and in the Library.
 Since some executive positions or projects demand specific skill sets, personal contact is often most practical, such as when seeking a treasurer.
 Generally speaking, volunteers are easily found for activities such as book sales, but it is more difficult to find volunteers to serve as board members.

 4. Traditionally the Library held a used book sale annually.
 The work was done by the Library staff and, to a limited degree, the Friends volunteered.
 In 1999 the Friends were invited to assume full responsibility for the sale.
 Due to lack of storage space and other factors, an annual sale proved inefficient and the Society began a continuous book sale in 2007.

 The Library provides centrally-located retail space in the Main Library and in the Crossings Branch Library for each of these stores called ‘Booktique’.
 While more volunteer hours are required annually to manage the continuous sale (sorting, pricing, stocking the shelves), revenues are correspondingly higher.
 The Friends receive a great deal of help from the Library’s check-out staff who take the money for purchased books.
 This means that the Booktique is always available when the library is open.
 In addition, usually two or three times a year, the Friends conduct publicized one- or two-day sales to reduce the volume of books held in inventory.
 The budget to run the Booktique is minimal- price stickers, cello-tape and other minor costs associated with preparing the books for sale.
 The Library permits use of a sorting/storage room and the retail space without cost.
-Annual revenues from the Booktique have averaged about $24,000 over the last few years, requiring approximately 1,700 volunteer hours per year, and sales are increasing each year.
-This is over three times the revenue from the historical annual sale.
+Once fully established, annual revenues from the Booktique averaged about $24,000, requiring approximately 1,700 volunteer hours per year.
+This was over three times the revenue from the historical annual sale.